 I had packed my entire life into a suitcase and moved to another country by plane three times in two years with one bag.
 That meant that a lot of my stuff ended up being left behind, donated, or thrown out.
 That experience really forced me to be mindful about what I actually owned.
-Knowing that nearly everything I bought was soon going to be carried on my back, metaphorically speaking, meant that I had to thoroughly consider every new clothing purchase.
-Whatever I bought was going to have to take the place of something I currently owned.
+Knowing that nearly everything I bought was soon going to be carried on my back, metaphorically speaking, meant that I became considerate with every new purchase.
 In doing this, I started to lean towards buying quality over quantity.
 I bought less but spent more (not that I had much money as a student), and started looking into where the things I bought were made, and indeed how they were made.
 I purchased my first pair of raw denim, and spent nearly twice as much as what I would normally spend on a pair of jeans.
 However, the superior construction, durability and quality of the fabric, and knowing that with each wear they would conform to my body and fade into a perfectly unique pair meant that they replaced most of the jeans I had in my wardrobe at the time.

 Though looking around it was hard to find many other products designed with longevity in mind, truly.
 Modern product design relies on the notion that things become obsolete within a few years, and perhaps after just a few short months if you pay close attention to the fashion industry.
 These things will unnecessarily end up in landfill, and another inexpensive thing will take its place, made somewhere that pays poor wages and has even poorer working conditions.
 These consumerist attitudes endanger our planet, our bank accounts, and dare I say, our happiness.

 This mindset led me to eventually start Rivet & Chain, but my start into leather working took even me by surprise.
-It was through a friend who proposed that we make frame bags for our bikes out of leather, homemade DIY style.
+I had always enjoyed working with my hands, fixing up bikes or making things as a child.
+Though my introduction to leather craft was through a friend, who proposed that we make frame bags for our bikes out of leather, homemade DIY style.
 He told me about a local leather-working store where I might be able to pick up a sewing awl from, which is made for stitching leather together quickly and easily; a tool for beginners.
 I wouldn't know until I got there, however, that I would instead be walking out with a whole set of tools, not one of them a sewing awl.
 I had decided that instead of dipping my toes into this new hobby, I was going to take the plunge, and dive into learning everything there was to know about it.

 He went along the route that done is better than perfect, and made his bag with a sewing awl, and a lot of glue.
 Despite some wonky stitching, what he ended up making worked exactly how he intended it to.
 Nevertheless he conceded that my first attempt at leathercraft went quite a lot better than his.